zjmazy/EmoSpeaker/README.md

 If you find EAT useful for your work please cite:
 ```
 @article{yuan2023eat
-  author    = {Gan, Yuan and Yang, Zongxin and Yue, Xihang and Sun, Lingyun and Yi, Yang},
+  author    = {Gan, Yuan and Yang, Zongxin and Yue, Xihang and Sun, Lingyun and Yang, Yi},
   title     = {Efficient Emotional Adaptation for Audio-driven Talking-Head Generation},
   journal   = {ICCV},
   year      = {2023},